 - Next, add a valid CSS selector path in the field that displays.
 To learn how to find the CSS path, click here.

 NOTE: You cannot add XPath in place of a CSS selector.

 - Make sure that the CSS selector path of the element to track is specified correctly.
 You can either specify the CSS selector path using the ID of the element, preceded by a hash(#)) or the associated class (preceded by a dot(.)).

 INFO: To track multiple elements under the same goal, enter their respective CSS selector paths separated by a comma in between.NOTE: VWO will not track any conversions if the element has a dynamic CSS selector path.
 Ensure that you use static CSS classes to specify the path in goal settings.For example, in the screenshot below, #VWO-test-container-1 is the CSS path for the control version, and #VWO-test-container-2 is the CSS path for the Variation.

 - For a Split URL test, make sure that control and variation have the same CSS selector path for any click on the element goals.
 However, if the CSS selector path is different for control and variations, add the selector paths for every element separated by a comma.

-- For example, in the screenshot below, #VWO-test-container-1 is the CSS path for the control version and #VWO-test-container-2 is CSS path for the Variation version.
+- For example, in the screenshot below, #VWO-test-container-1 is the CSS path for the control version, and #VWO-test-container-2 is the CSS path for the Variation version.
 To know more, refer to How to Create a Goal in VWO Testing?

 How to Find the CSS Path of an Element?